 When adopting a cat from a shelter, it’s always best to get an insight into their psyche.
-If your potential pet is traumatized from mistreatment in their past, they will need different care.
+If your potential pet is traumatized by mistreatment in their past, they will need different care.
 The same is also true of kittens rejected by their mother, or separated too soon.
 The earliest weeks and months of a cat’s life are pivotal.
 Negative experiences in this time can leave permanent psychological scars.

 The most important thing for a traumatized cat is a safe and solitary space.
 Do not try to choose it for them – your cat will know where they feel safe Anxious cats will often gravitate to a particular location when they feel overwhelmed.
 Often this will be an elevated position, but it could be anywhere.